percona/mongo_terraform_ansible/ansible/README.md

     - Deploys pmm2 client and registers with a pmm server

 ## Cleanup
-* If you want cleanup a failed deploy, usually stopping mongod/mongos components and removing the datadir content is enough e.g.
+* If you want cleanup a failed deploy to retry, usually stopping mongod/mongos components and removing the datadir content is enough e.g.
 ```
 service mongos stop; service mongod stop; rm -rf /var/lib/mongo/*
 ```

-You can also try running the `reset.yml` playbook:
+You can also use the `reset.yml` playbook to do this for you:
 ```
 ansible-playbook reset.yml -i inventory
 ```

 ## Stopping
-* To stop all mongod, mongos and pbm-agent services you can run the `stop.yml` playbook:
+* To stop all mongod, mongos, pmm and pbm-agent services you can run the `stop.yml` playbook:
 ```
 ansible-playbook stop.yml -i inventory
 ```

 ## Restarting
-* To restart all mongod, mongos and pbm-agent services you can run the `restart.yml` playbook:
+* To restart all mongod, mongos, pmm and pbm-agent services you can run the `restart.yml` playbook:
 ```
 ansible-playbook restart.yml -i inventory
 ```